 If you have ever spilled fuel on your clothing, you know that the odor is sometimes difficult to remove.
-This is a guide about removing diesel and gas fuel odors from clothing.
+This is a guide about removing gasoline and diesel fuel odors from clothing

 Share a solution for this guide today!

-Here are questions related to Removing Diesel and Gas Fuel Odors From Clothing.
+Here are questions related to Removing Gasoline and Diesel Fuel Odors From Clothing.

 I need to clean some clothes that have some diesel fuel on them.
 Thanks.